ulrichb/ImplicitNullability/DEVELOPING.md

 ## Test data

 Test data used for the integrative tests (in ImplicitNullability.Plugin.Tests) and for manual tests consists of the following projects:
-* Samples.CodeWithoutIN.External: Simulates external code which does not use Implicit Nullability (unannotated  members have default nullability).
+* Samples.CodeWithoutIN.External: Simulates external code which does not use Implicit Nullability (unannotated members have default/unknown nullability).
 * Samples.CodeWithIN.Internal: Simulates a library project which is part of the own solution with configured Implicit Nullability.
 * Samples.Consumer.OfInternalCodeWithIN: Code which uses Samples.CodeWithIN.Internal _as project reference_ (simulates a consumer of internal IN code).
 * Samples.CodeWithIN.External: Simulates an external library with configured Implicit Nullability.
 Contains parts of Samples.CodeWithIN.Internal + an `[AssemblyMetadata]` configuration.